mjouhet/ilaodocs/_build/html/_sources/search_synonyms.rst.txt

 The synonyms module relies on the search synonyms taxonomy.

+To add or edit terms in the taxonomy, please edit the `taxonomy <https://www.illinoislegalaid.org/admin/structure/taxonomy/search_synonyms>`_ through the website.

 Adding terms
 ===============
 Add a term by entering the search term as the name and the replacement/expansion in the description.
 Then select the synonym type: